 The summer reading intervention was provided for 4 weeks (20 instructional days).
 Two Voyager Passport lessons were delivered every morning, for a total of 40 lessons across the intervention period.
-Students spent about three and a half hours per day concentrating on reading.
 Summer teachers received training at the beginning of the program and received support from Voyager field implementation specialists.
-The teachers were responsible for the testing of the students and for placing the assessment scores into VPORT[®], the Voyager data management system.
+The teachers were responsible for the testing of the students and for placing the assessment scores into VPORT®, the Voyager data management system.